 Areas of Research / Professional Expertise

-*History of Muslim-Jewish-Christian Relations in Past & Present
+*History of Interfaith Relations in the Middle East in Past and Present

 * Middle Eastern History